-This summer Wittenborg University bids farewell to one of its most familiar faces, office manager Eva van Herel, who is leaving the Netherlands for the UK.
+This summer WUAS bids farewell to one of its most familiar faces, office manager Eva van Herel, who is leaving the Netherlands for the UK.

 We are proud to say that from mid-August Eva will work as executive support officer at the University of Reading which is ranked in the top 1% of universities worldwide.
 Some of its students are also currently competing in the Olympic Games in Rio!